SWBFSpy/ZeroFront/README.md

 - Updated Mos Eisley Europa skin
 - New mod patch test for wavespawn undead assault mode
 - Patch test for other various bugs posted here https://swbfmodders.com/index.php?topic=1471.msg2424#msg2424

+**February 2020 Extended Update Notes**
+-
+After extensive testing, Phobos has added 4 extremely major bugfixes to TWDZF v0.972, in addition to the previously noted upgrades.
+These improvements are HUGE for the game, which is being taken to unprecedented heights now because of SWBFModders!
+- Anti-Suicide Feature implemented for ZeroFront.
+AI no longer suicide after 15 minutes in SP or MP.
+Proper boss battles and sieges where AI fight for hours is all possible now thanks to Phobos.
+See this thread for tutorial notes @ https://swbfmodders.com/index.php?topic=120.msg2448#msg2448
+- Blackfoot Bugs patched for Jesus, Tara, and Beta.
+Also improved Phobos' Blackfoot Repair Guide @ https://swbfmodders.com/index.php?topic=120.msg2445#msg2445
+- Increased SP&MP Model Memorypools, there's now at least twice as many visible models in the game!
+Tutorial @ https://swbfmodders.com/index.php?topic=120.msg2434#msg2434
+- Upgraded Wavespawn Scripts for Undead Assault Mode!
+Now there are proper wavespawns set up exactly like Killing Floor for these missions.